Always From Scratch

 You can use a flour or cornstarch slurry, which is just mixed with water, but I wouldn't use that in this recipe.
 I would just let it cool slightly for 3-5 minutes, and it will thicken.
 If you must, whisk together a cornstarch slurry and whisk it into the sauce.
 Just keep in mind that the sauce will be like gelatin if you have any leftovers.

-Recipes to Pair with Lemon Butter Cream Sauce
+Recipes to Pair with Lemon Cream Sauce

 • flounder oreganata